 She was irritating but not the worst.
 That goes to a guy I came across in the middle of a date.

-It had to be a first date for the couple was exchanging information.
-Actually, the guy was doing most of the talking and most of it was braggadocio.
+It had to be their first encounter for the couple was exchanging information.
+Actually, the guy was doing all the talking and most of it was braggadocio.

-All I wanted to do was to get around the couple but Fredo Fugazi wouldn’t budge from the left lane.
-I think his main focus was moving his date beyond social discourse and recreational exercise for he didn’t respond to any of my requests to let me pass.
+All I wanted to do was to get around but Fredo Fugazi wouldn’t budge from the left lane.
+I think his main focus was moving his date beyond social discourse and recreational exercise for he didn’t respond to any of my pleas.

 GUY: Ferakh Maamer should only be ordered on the streets of Marrakesh.